 If you are a small business owner or contractor, you must be aware of the potential of being sued by a third party.
 Whether it’s a lawsuit that involves claims of bodily injury, damage to property and/or personal injury, you and your business can be negatively impacted.
 At Colstan & Associates, we’re here to reassure you there are ways to protect your business and your livelihood.

 General Liability Insurance will safeguard you from such liability claims by providing compensation for:

 • Settlements and judgements

-This coverage is crucial considering that most any business is vulnerable to such claims.
-Additionally, it may be a requirement of some employers or clients that you have an adequate amount of General Liability insurance if you are going to do work for them.
+This coverage is crucial considering all businesses are vulnerable to such claims.
+Additionally, it may be a requirement of some employers or clients that you have an adequate amount of General Liability Insurance if you are planning on completing work for them.

 General Liability vs. Business Owners Policy

 While it’s true a Business Owners Policy includes General Liability coverage, along with coverage for personal property and business interruptions, not every small business or contractor is eligible for this type of insurance.
 For example, do you own property that’s used for the business or commercial buildings?
 Do you have a payroll to cover or other operating expenses?
 Is your industry considered low risk?
 If the answer to these questions is no, then General Liability is for you.

 With any Commercial General Liability Insurance policy, there are limits as to what the insurer will pay.
 The limits outlined on the Declarations page restricts the most the insurer will pay, regardless of the number of insureds, claims made, suits brought, or persons or organizations making claims.
 For example, a contractor working at one site, accidentally cuts an electrical cable, which results in the loss of services to several buildings in the area.
 Although these other businesses each bring a lawsuit against the contractor, the limit remains fixed.
 Even if there are several suits from a number of organizations, this will not increase the limit shown on the Declarations page.